openstack-archive/tripleo-docs/doc/source/ci/reproduce-ci.rst

 `launchpad <https://bugs.launchpad.net/tripleo>`_ with the "quickstart" tag.

 The `devmode.sh <https://github.com/openstack/tripleo-quickstart/blob/master/
 devmode.sh>`_ script is deprecated.
-The reproducer-quickstart.sh should be used for upstream development and debugging of TripleO CI.
+The reproducer-zuul-based-quickstart.sh should be used for upstream development and debugging of TripleO CI.